 This process covers the practices for performing the configuration management function and is applicable to all work products that are placed under configuration management.

 For product lines, configuration management involves additional considerations due to the sharing of core assets across the products in the product line and across multiple versions of core assets and products.

-In Agile environments, configuration management is important because of the need to support frequent change, frequent builds (typically daily), multiple baselines, and multiple configuration management supported workspace (e.g., for individuals, teams, and even for pair-programming).
+In Agile environments, configuration management is important because of the need to support frequent change, frequent builds (typically daily), multiple baselines, and multiple configurations management-supported workspaces (e.g., for individuals, teams, and even for pair programming).
 Agile teams may get bogged down if the organization doesn’t: 1) automate configuration management (e.g., build scripts, status accounting, integrity checking) and 2) implement configuration management as a single set of standard services.
 At its start, an Agile team should identify the individual who will be responsible to ensure configuration management is implemented correctly.
 At the start of each iteration, configuration management support needs are re-confirmed. configuration management is carefully integrated into the rhythms of each team with a focus on minimizing team distraction to get the job done

 Using Online-PMO’s Configuration Management process, organizations can tailor the process to fit their organization, or may choose to purchase a configuration management process and procedures rather than develop them.